 - The median loan-to-share ratio was highest in Idaho (84 percent) and Utah (80 percent) at the end of the second quarter of 2022.

 Median Return on Average Assets

-- Nationally, the annualized median return on average assets at federally insured credit unions was 46 basis points in the first half of 2021, compared with 39 basis points in the first half of 2020.
+- Nationally, the median annualized return on average assets at federally insured credit unions was 42 basis points in the first half of 2022, compared with 46 basis points in the first half of 2021.

-- Idaho (103 basis points) and South Dakota (99 basis points) had the highest annualized median returns on average assets in the first half 2021.
+- Idaho (84 basis points) and Arizona (71 basis points) had the highest median annualized returns on average assets in the first half of 2022.

-- Washington, D.C.
-(18 basis points) and Massachusetts (19 basis points) had the lowest annualized median return on average assets during that time, followed by Nebraska and Pennsylvania (both 22 basis points).
+- Nebraska (18 basis points) and Massachusetts (19 basis points) had the lowest median annualized returns on average assets during that time.

 Share of Credit Unions with Positive Net Income

-- At least 60 percent of credit unions in every state and Washington, D.C. had positive net income in the first half of 2021.
+- At least 60 percent of federally insured credit unions in every state and Washington, D.C. had positive net income in the first half of 2022.

-- The share of federally insured credit unions with positive net income was highest in Alaska (100 percent) and Washington (98 percent).
+- The share of federally insured credit unions with positive net income was highest in Alaska and Vermont (both 100 percent), followed by Minnesota (96 percent).